Universality for transversal Hamilton cycles in random graphs: Introduction

 In recent years, the study of Hamilton cycles and other spanning structures in graphs has taken an interesting turn, by considering the colorful variants of classical questions from extremal graph theory.
 In particular, the setup we will be studying was introduced by Joos and Kim in \cite{JK20} while answering a question of Aharoni \cite{A20}, and it goes as follows.
 Given a collection of $m$ graphs $(G_1, \dots, G_m)$ on the same vertex set $V$, which we think of as colors of the edges (where an edge may receive an arbitrary number of colors), and a graph $H$ with vertices in $V$, we say that $(G_1, \dots, G_m)$ contains a \textit{rainbow (or transversal) copy} of $H$ if there exists an injective function $\psi:E(H)\to [m]$ such that the edge $e$ is contained in the graph $G_{\psi(e)}$ for all $e\in E(H)$.
 In other words, the graph $H$ can be constructed by picking at most one edge from each of the graphs $G_i$.
 Joos and Kim showed that if each of the graphs $G_i$ is an $n$-vertex graph with minimum degree $n/2$ and if $m\geq n$, then there exists a transversal Hamilton cycle in the collection $(G_1, \dots, G_m)$.

-This result inspired a large body of work on the subject, for example studying the existence of transversal cliques \cite{A20}, transversal $F$-factors \cite{Alp21} and transversal Hamilton cycles in random graphs \cite{AC23}.
+This result inspired a large body of work on the subject, for example studying the existence of transversal cliques \cite{A20} and transversal $F$-factors \cite{Alp21}.
 We recommend the survey of Sun, Wang and Wei \cite{Survey24} to the interested reader who would like to learn more about the transversal subgraphs of graph collections.
 In this paper, we will consider the question of universality for Hamilton cycles in collections of random graphs.

 The notion of universality was introduced by Bowtell, Morris, Pehova and Staden in \cite{BP24}.
 We say that a collection of graphs $(G_1, \dots, G_n)$ on the same vertex set of size $n$ is \textit{Hamilton-universal} if for each map $\chi:[n]\to[n]$, which we call the \textit{color-pattern}, there exists a Hamilton cycle whose $i$-th edge lies in $G_{\chi(i)}$.
 The authors of \cite{BP24} showed that every collection $(G_1, \dots, G_n)$ of $n$ graphs on the same vertex set of size $n$ satisfying $\delta(G_i)\geq (1/2+o(1))n$ is Hamilton-universal.
 Note that the difference from the result of Joos and Kim is that the edges of the Hamilton cycle must now come from a prescribed member of the collection $(G_1, \dots, G_n)$, rather than an arbitrary one.
+Extending \cite{BP24}, Heath, Hyde, Morrison and Ogden \cite{heath2025universality} recently studied universality of powers of Hamilton cycles.

 The aim of this paper is to extend the result of Bowtell, Morris, Pehova and Staden to the setting of random graphs, answering a question of Pehova from the $30$th British Combinatorial Conference.

 \begin{theorem} There exists $C$ such that for $p\geq C\log n/n$ the following holds with high probability.
 Let $(G_1, \ldots, G_n)$ be a tuple of independent random graphs on the same vertex set sampled from $G(n,p)$.
 Then, $(G_1, \ldots, G_n)$ is Hamilton-universal. \end{theorem} Note that the above result is tight up to the constant $C$, since by considering the color-pattern $\chi(i)=1$ for all $i$, the graph $G_1$ is required to contain a Hamilton cycle for $(G_1,\dots,G_n)$ to be Hamilton-universal.
 While showing the existence of a Hamilton cycle with any specific color-pattern is sufficient for Hamilton-universality in the deterministic setting, dealing with the looming union bound over all color-patterns is the key obstacle to overcome towards Theorem~\ref{thm:main}.